-It was a 30-minute travel in bus from Hospet to reach the ancient city of Hampi.
-The stone carved structures of Vijayanagara kingdom, dating back hundreds of years stand there with all the elegance.
-Since there was no plan about so far aboutwhat to do there, walked just through the busy streets of Hampi.
+It was a 30-minute travel in the bus from Hospet to reach the city of Hampi.
+The ancient ruins of Hampi started to fascinate me as the bus reached halfway to the main centre.
+The stone carved structures of Vijayanagara kingdom, dating back hundreds of years stood there with all the elegance.
+The bus brought me to a different world.
+Since I had no plan about what to do there, walked just through the busy streets of Hampi.
+Before starting, one of my friends told about the Hippie village on the other side of the river.

 A 5-minute boat ride will take you to the other side- the hippie village.
 Since the beginning of hippie culture in the 1960s and 70s, this village was the favourite destination in India for travellers around the world.
 The elements of hippie culture can be still seen here.
-Upon climbing the step from the bank, entered a village completely different from what I expected.
+Upon climbing the step from the bank, entered into a world completely different from the Hampi where I came.

 The Hippie Street

 This road is the most active place in the village.
 Often crowded with travellers.
 We can see tourists on motorbikes and people carrying bed on their back walking towards the hills for bouldering.
-Beautiful bohemian ladies were walking the streets with charming smiles.
-Cafes filled with laughter and chat on both sides.
-I stopped in front of a music shop, one man was playing Didgeridoo.
-He asked me to come inside and handed me the instrument, taught me how to play it.
-He is Gali bhai, my first friend in Hampi.
+Bohemian ladies walking the streets with charming smiles.
+Cafes serving Israeli and Russian cuisines were filled with laughter and chat.
+Shops selling dream catchers and musical instruments lined both sides of the street.
+I met Gali Durgappa in one of the shops, playing the didgeridoo.
+He is a great artist and a prominent personality in Hampi, have a music shop and teaches music to whoever coming to his shop.
+There will be music sessions in his shop most of the time.

 Plenty of huts and shacks are available in the village.
 They are beautifully set up and maintained.
-If you are looking for a place to be lazy for some days, this is the place for you.
-The Happy thing is it won’t cost that much also.
+The best place to stay lazy and chill, on a limited budget.
 Most of the guesthouses also have amazing cafes along with it.

 Most days in Hampi are hot and sunny.
 So it is better to be under the shade during the daytime.
 Morning and evening are the best time to explore the place

-On a fine morning on my second day in Hampi, I decided for a ride through the village.
+On a fine morning on my second day in Hampi, decided for a ride through the village.
 I picked a random direction.
-Few kilometres I went (towards Anegundi), saw a temple on the top of a hill.
-There were steps leading to the top and I started climbing.
-Soon the branches of the trees began to sway, and I was surrounded by monkeys shortly.
-Though I was frightened in the beginning, soon realised that they are not dangerous because I am not carrying anything that’s good for them.
+Few kilometres I went towards the direction of Anegundi village, on the way saw a temple on the top of a hill.
+There were steps leading to the top.
+A little later, on the way to the temple, I was surrounded by monkeys shortly.
 The steps went up twisted and twisted.
-Climbed around 575 steps and am on the top.
+Climbed around 575 steps to reach the top.
 The view from there was amazing in every direction.
-Few people in the temple looked at me curiously since I couldn’t stop rotating my head capturing the magnificent view from all around.

 So cross the river with an open mind, get involved in the village life.
 Take your time, climb the hills, watch the sunsets, enjoy the food, talk to people, listen to your favourite music, relax on the hammocks and definitely you are going to have a good time in “Hippie village”.